-Members of the Board in 2013 and their attendance in Board and Committee meetings
+Members of the Board in 2014 and their attendance in Board and Committee meetings

-In 2013, the Board met 11 times (eight meetings with the composition elected by the 2013 AGM and three meetings with the composition elected by the 2012 AGM).
-In addition, the Board made per capsulam decisions twice during the year.
-See the table below for information on the Board members' participation in the meetings during 2013.
+In 2014, the Board met nine times (seven meetings with the composition elected by the 2014 AGM and two meetings with the composition elected by the 2013 AGM).
+In addition, the Board made per capsulam decisions six times during the year.
+See the table on the following page for information on the Board members' participation in the meetings during 2014.